 Organic Spices: Curry Powder, Chili Powder

 These are some of the best potassium rich foods that you can add to your diet to meet your individual potassium RDA.

 Most whole foods like fruits, vegetables, meats, dairy, and seafood are considered great food sources of potassium.

 meals a day should give you the appropriate potassium RDA.

-What is the correct ratio to avoid hypertension?
+What is the ideal ratio of potassium to sodium to avoid hypertension?

 Find out why the ideal potassium to sodium ratio is so important to the well being of your body!

-Learn about the sodium-potassium pumps that will be affected by this ratio.
+Learn about the sodium-potassium pumps that are located on every cell in your body that will be affected by this ratio.